 Desire is not just about private commitment.
-The girl does not just want to be a private seal on the man’s heart, she wants to be a public seal on his arm, a ring on his finger; displayed to the world.
+The woman does not just want to be a private seal on the man’s heart, she wants to be a public seal on his arm, a ring on his finger; displayed to the world.

 And we see in this chapter that desire is also connected to social reality.
-The girl has a mother who loves her and gave her birth.
+The woman has a mother who loves her and gave her birth.
 In verses 8-9 she has older brothers, who wanted to protect her beauty and purity when she was growing up.
 And so in verse 5 she dreams of coming home from the desert, leaning on her lover, having her friends and family wondering and rejoicing at her relationship.

 That’s why marriage is a public ceremony.
 Not just an excuse for a big party, but a public affirmation, a connection of your private life with public reality.
 Friends, family.

 There is a myth going around, that most people believe.
 The myth that sex is only the activity of two consenting adults in the privacy of their own bedroom.
 Nothing more.
 Just a completely private matter, totally disconnected from anything else.
 Have you heard that myth?
 That is so wrong.
 Your private love life will have a profound public effect on everybody around you.
 If you’re not faithful and committed in your love life, how can you be expected to be faithful and committed in any other part of your life?
 It’s why the private lives of politicians do actually matter.
 It’s why your own private life matters.
 Not just to God, but to all of us.
 It’s why you can’t isolate what you do or think or say in private, and pretend it won’t make any difference to anybody else.